Surfix/snow-pc/README.md

 ##  TODO
 - [x] Add ground segmentation function to the filtering module
 - [] Refactor the modeling module
-- [] Refactor the clip_pc moduile and add pc_align function to align module (ASP does not support windows distribution???)
+- [] Refactor the clip_pc module and add pc_align function to align module (ASP does not support windows distribution???)
 - [] Refactor the snow_pc module (move download_dem function to common module, Merge all steps into one call)
 - [x] Complete surface segmation function to the filtering module
 - [] Use a better algorithm than first return isolation for the surface_segmentation (filtering_module)